 Experience the highlights of Peru with a custom itinerary enabling you to see as much as you can during your stay.
 Fly into the capital, Lima, to discover Peru's modern cultural center.
 This thriving city is a gastronomic capital of South America, so eat well!
 Fly to Cusco, where the Andean empire of the Inca still resonates today.
 Explore the Sacred Valley before taking a train journey to the citadel of Machu Picchu.
 Finally, fly to Lake Titicaca for three nights of luxurious accommodation on the shores, complete with privately guided activities around and on the lake.

-Today, you will be picked up at the airport in Lima and transferred to your hotel.
+Today, you will be picked up at the airport in 4:00PM and transferred to your hotel.
 (This service is on a private basis.)

-Lima, was once considered one of the most beautiful cities in Latin America.
-Over the past decade, Lima has been transformed to recapture it’s colonial history and charm.
-The three main areas of interest in Lima are Lima Downtown (Centroof Lima), Miraflores and Barranco.
-Lima Downtown is where the Main Square is located.
-This is the historical cornerstone of Lima’s foundation, from here avenues fanned out as the city grew.
-The Main Square is where one finds the historical Presidential Palace, the monastery Santo Domingo and the Cathedral, that dates back to the 16th century.
-The suburbs of Miraflores and Barranco are the focus of city’s action, night life and fine shopping.
-Lima is also known for exceptional restaurants and has been considered a gastronomy destination.
-Also you can find several museums dedicated to archaeology, history and also dedicated to the Chocolate.
+Lima was once considered to be one of the most beautiful cities in Latin America.
+Over the past decade, Lima has been transformed to recapture its colonial history and charm.
+The three most popular areas are Downtown Lima, Miraflores and Barranco.
+Downtown Lima is where the Main Square is located, which includes the historical Presidential Palace, the monastery Santo Domingo and the 16th Century Cathedral.
+This square is the cornerstone of Lima’s foundation, from where avenues expanded and enhanced the growth of the city.
+The suburbs of Miraflores and Barranco are the focus of Lima’s action, nightlife and fine shopping.
+This gastronomic destination also features exceptional restaurants and fascinating museums, dedicated to archaeology, history and chocolate production.

-Today, you will be picked up at your hotel in Lima and transferred to the airport in good time to board your domestic flight to Cusco.
-Upon arrival in Cusco, you will be greeted at the airport by your driver and transferred to your hotel.
+Today, you will be picked up at your hotel in 4:00PM and transferred to the airport in good time to board your domestic flight to 4:00PM.
+Upon arrival in 4:00PM, you will be greeted at the airport by your driver and transferred to your hotel.
 (This service is on a private basis.)

 Cusco is a beautiful city with well preserved colonial architecture, evidence of a rich and complex history.
 The city itself represents the center of indigenous Quechua culture in the Andes, and by merely walking the streets one sees the layers of history.
 Spanish colonial buildings erected directly atop Inca walls line the square, while the modern tourist nightlife flourishes in their midst.
 The city is surrounded by a number of ruins, the most impressive being Sacsayhuaman, the site of the 1536 battle in which dozens of Pizarro's men charged uphill to battle the forces of the Inca.
 Nowadays, Cusco is known for its indigenous population--often seen on the streets in traditional clothing--and its substantial tourist-fueled night life.

-This morning, you will be picked up from your hotel to embark on a full-day private excursion that includes visits to the famous Pisac Market and Ollantaytambo fortress.
-Along the way, you will stop for lunch at a restaurant that serves some of the most delicious local cuisines.
+This morning, you will be picked up from your hotel and taken on a full day private discovery of the famous Pisac Market and Ollantaytambo Fortress.
+This tour includes lunch at a desirable local restaurant, that serves some of the most delicious traditional dishes.

-The Sacred Valley of Peru is understood to be the land that extends between the towns of Pisac and Ollantaytambo.
-This past heart of the Inca Empire starts just 10 miles outside of Cusco, and trips here reward visitors with fascinating Inca ruins, picturesque Andes Mountains views, charming towns, a pleasant climate and plenty of opportunities to get out and enjoy the countryside.
-When your exploration is complete, you will be transferred to your hotel with the rest of the evening at your leisure.
+The Sacred Valley of Peru is comprised of the land that extends between the towns of Pisac and Ollantaytambo.
+What was once the heart of the Inca Empire, this region of rolling Andes can be found just 10 miles outside of Cusco.
+An exploration of this area showcases fascinating Inca ruins, breathtaking mountain scenery, charming rural towns and a pleasant climate.
+At the end of your tour, you will be transferred to your hotel, to spend the rest of the day as you desire.
 (This service is on a private basis.)

-Today, you will be met by your private guide for your visits to Chinchero, Maras & Moray.
-Chinchero is a charming town, with colonial style constructions and was a major agricultural center during the Tawantinsuyo.
-One can appreciate the stone walls with trapezoidal niches that provide the setting for the traditional market, where they still practice bartering.
-The Chinchero women can always be recognized for their very distinguishing clothing and braided hair.
+Today, you will be taken on a full day private guided tour of Chinchero, Moray and Maras.
+The charming town of Chinchero features colonial style construction and was once a major agricultural center during the Tawantinsuyo.
+Here, you can admire the stone walls with trapezoidal niches, that provide the perfect setting for the town's traditional local market.
+The Chinchero women can be recognized for their distinguished clothing and braided hair.

 Early in the morning you take a train Machu Picchu Pueblo (formerly known as Aguas Calientes) .
 The journey follows along the impressive Urubamba river to the base of Machu Picchu itself.
 On arrival you take a short bus ride direct to the ruins.